codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/HTML-forms-bbb3.md

 A form is always wrapped between a opening `<form>` tag and a closing `</form>` tag, it must have a `action` property with a valid URL of a receiving script on a server.

 A form is composed of at least one widget.
-A widget is an HTML element like a text field, a select box, a check box, ...
-Most forms are composed of multiple widgets accompanied by labels.
+A widget is an HTML element like a text field, a select box, a check box, etc. Most forms are composed of multiple widgets accompanied by labels.

 In the example above, we have one `<input>` and one `<button>` widgets.
 - The input is of type `text` and has an ID of `name`